jl-welch/gumball/.github/PULL_REQUEST_TEMPLATE.md

 # Description

-Your basic, run-of-the-mill description.

-Fixes # (issue)
+Describe what's changed

 ## What is it

-Feature, bug fix, BREAKING CHANGE?
-Damn.
+Feature, bug fix etc

 ## Steps to reproduce

 What were you doing?
-Give us the deets: browser & version, the exact nanosecond it happened (very important)

-## Checklist

-- [ ] I've followed coding standards to a pin
-- [ ] I've taken 5 minutes to test myself ("works on my machine"™)
-- [ ] I've updated the docs with my change
+Try and include browser, browser version